 A Zero To A Hero

 Our first Spanish podcast comes from Babbel itself, A Zero to a Hero.
 This podcast is designed for beginner, making it a great place to start.
 The hosts are Héctor, a native Spanish speaker, and Catriona, who is attempting to learn the language.
-You can follow along on Catriona’s journey, with each episode focusing on a different aspect of the language, whether it be pronouns, verb conjugations or anything else you need on your path to speaking Spanish with confidence.
+You can follow along on Catriona’s journey, with each episode focusing on a different aspect of the language, such as pronouns, verb conjugations and anything else you’ll need on your path to speaking Spanish with confidence.

 News In Slow Spanish